Awards Logo

 This is an individual award that recognises the contribution that developers make to the success of learning technologies projects.
 Developers are taken to mean anyone involved in realising designs specified at the learning design stage, and thus may include software developers, graphic artists or video developers.
 The award is assessed based on consistent high quality and effective development work over at least four years.

-• The learning developer demonstrates a quick and detailed understanding of the requirements of the brief
+• The learning developer demonstrates a quick and detailed understanding of the requirements of the brief.

 • The learning developer produces the most appropriate learning media or software solutions within set constraints.